World Trade Organization (WTO)

 39 normative legal acts were considered in the "Action Plan" approved by the 2 August 2006 signed No 1583 decree of the President of Azerbaijan.
 In Compliance with document drafts, laws on "Plant Quarantine" and "Plant Protection" lost force and 18 normative-legal acts out of 37 were adopted and entered into force.

 The commission on preparation work of Azerbaijan's accession to WTO was created by the 22 August 2003 dated order of Ministers Cabinet of Azerbaijan Republic to accelerate accession process to WTO.
-The new structure of the commission on preparation work of Azerbaijan's accession to WTO was approved by order of the Cabinet of Ministers of Azerbaijan Republic dated July 7, 2009 numbered 160.
+The new structure of the Commission on preparation work of Azerbaijan's accession to WTO was approved by order of the Cabinet of Ministers of Azerbaijan Republic dated June 28, 2019 numbered 472s.
 The structure of commission consists of deputy ministers of relevant ministries, leaders of state committees and agencies.

 Taking into account the importance of informing and enlightening of community about accession procedures to WTO some measures were taken on this course.